tari-labs/tari-university/src/protocols/grin-beam-comparison/MainReport.md

 M edges.
 The graph is bipartite because it consists of two separate groups of nodes with edges that connect nodes from one set to the other.
 As an example, let's consider nodes with even indices to be in one group and nodes with odd indices to be in another group.
 Figure&nbsp;2 shows eight nodes with four randomly placed edges, N&nbsp;=&nbsp;8 and M&nbsp;=&nbsp;4.
-So if we are looking for cycles of length&nbsp;4, we can easily confirm that none exist in Figure&nbsp;2.
+So if we are looking for cycles of length 4, we can easily confirm that none exist in Figure&nbsp;2.
 By adjusting the number of edges present in  the graph vs. the number of nodes we can control, the probability that a cycle of a certain length exists in the graph.
-When looking for cycles of length&nbsp;4, the difficulty, as illustrated in Figure 2, is that a 4/8 (M/N) graph would mean that the four edges would need to be randomly chosen in an exact cycle for one to exist [[29]].
+When looking for cycles of length 4, the difficulty, as illustrated in Figure&nbsp;2, is that a 4/8 (M/N) graph would mean that the four edges would need to be randomly chosen in an exact cycle for one to exist [[29]].

 <p align="center"><img src="sources/cuckoo_base_numbered_few_edges.png" width="250"/></p>